-Ref Strengths 2021/2022 Status Comments 1 Political Stability Ongoing The Municipal Council is functional.
+Ref Strengths 22/23 Status Comments 1 Political Stability Ongoing The Municipal Council is functional.
 Good governance is at the heart of the effective functioning of the Municipality.
 The holding of Council meetings as legislated is respected.
 2 Credible IDP Document Ongoing The Municipality has developed a five-year plan which is approved by council.
 Our IDP is aligned to the NDP and LDP 3 Funded Budget Ongoing Based on the National treasury evaluation 4 Effective ICT Infrastructure Ongoing Based on the Auditor General (AG) report of the previous financial 5 97% access to electricity Ongoing With energy being the key business driver of any economy and social development, the fact that the Municipality has 97% access to electricity is a huge strength.
 All residential areas have been connected to the grid.
 6 Electricity losses less than 7% Ongoing The Municipality is maintaining the losses to less than 7% (National Energy Regulator of South Africa [NERSA] guidelines 12%) 7 Public participation Ongoing The Municipality is consistently communicating with the public according to the programmes.
-8 Financial Viability Ongoing Municipality has sound cash flow management Capacity to bill and issue statements to client timely Ability to pay salaries and creditors within 30 days timeframe 9 Sound financial management Ongoing The Municipality has ability to meet financial obligations.
+8 Financial Viability Ongoing Municipality has sound cash flow management Capacity to bill and issue statements to client timely Ability to pay salaries and creditors within 30 days timeframe 9 Sound financial management Ongoing Though there is room for improvement, the Municipality has a fair ability to meet financial obligations.
 No going-concern challenges.
-The Municipality has efficiency in the functionality of supply chain management.
-The functionality of oversight structures, S79 committees, audit committees and District IGR Forums is in place.

-Ref Strengths 2021/2022 Status Comments 10 Allocation of Bursaries Ongoing The Municipality is annually allocating bursaries to the top learners.
+The Municipality largely has efficiency in the functionality of supply chain management.
+The functionality of oversight structures, S79 committees, audit committees and 10 District IGR Forums is in place.
+10 Allocation of Bursaries Ungoing The Municipality is annually allocating bursaries to the top learners.
 11 Youthful and skilled Personnel Ongoing The Municipality has a youthful personnel that is vibrant as well as academically and procedurally competent which brings efficiency and effectiveness in the execution of duties.
 12 Compliance to Legislation Ongoing The Municipality largely complies with legislation and national Treasury regulations in its processes.
-13 Regular Submission of Back to Basics (B2B) Reports Ongoing These reports ensure constant monitoring and evaluation aimed to assess whether the outputs of the B2B programme are working towards achieving the set objectives as per the Local Government Back to Basics Strategy or not.
-14 Strong Institutional Capacity and Arrangement The Municipality always ensures that the top six posts (Municipal Manager, Finance, Infrastructure Corporate Services, Community development and Development Planning) are filled by competent and qualified persons.
-The municipal organograms are realistic, underpinned by a service delivery model and affordable.
-There are implementable human resources development and management programmes.
-There are sustained platforms to engage organised labour to minimise disputes and disruptions.
+13 Regular Submission of Back to Ongoing These reports ensure constant monitoring and evaluation aimed Basics (B2B) Reports 2958 to assess whether the outputs of the B2B programme are working ,, towards achieving the set objectives as per the Local Government Back to Basics Strategy or not.
+L 1 1